stephanb-org/ste_borg/3dprinter.md

 After assembly, it only needed a calibration and started printing immediately.

 Should you purchase one, I suggest that the first thing you'll print is parts for the printer itself.
 Some things may break (very unlikely to damage, but still good to have some extra parts).
 Attention: printing the extruder parts you will need PETG-BLACK and ideally from PRUSAMENT.
 I read this quite at a late stage, and I had already started printing my parts in PETG-GRAY.
-I selected the PETG-GRAY as I would keep a record for the parts that have been replaced, if any.
+I selected the PETG-GRAY as I would keep a record for the parts that have been replaced, if any.-->

 Here is a list of prints, and their allotted time.